 Photo by Innerbody Research

 Those BlueChew packets are no thicker than a single chewable dose, and they’re about the size of a sugar packet.
 Hims’ tin is about 0.75in thick, more than 3in long, and just over 2in wide.
-It’s not unfeasible that you could slip this into your pocket, but it’s definitely less convenient than the BlueChew alternative.
+It’s not unfeasible that you could slip the Hims tin into your pocket, but it’s definitely less convenient than the BlueChew alternative.

 As an additional safety note, we were concerned about the Hims tin being too easily accessed by a child or even an unsuspecting adult.
-But we were pleased to find a kind of child lock built into the tin that requires you to squeeze one section of it to slide it open.
+But we were pleased to find a kind of built-in child lock that requires you to squeeze one section of it to slide it open.
 It isn’t perfect, but it’s a big step in a safer direction.

 Photo by Innerbody Research